GenRewrite: Query Rewriting via Large Language Models: Introduction

-\head{High-level workflow} \tool takes as input a workload,\footnote{A streaming setting is a special case, whereby queries are presented and rewritten one at a time.} expressed as a set of input queries $\mathcal{Q}$, and returns \{($q$,$q'$,$e$) \textbar $q$ $\in$ $\mathcal{Q}_{opt}$ \}, where $\mathcal{Q}_{opt}\subseteq \mathcal{Q}$ is the optimizable subset of the input queries, $q'$ is the rewritten query that is equivalent to $q$ but likely to run faster, and $e$ is a human-readable explanation of the rewrite.
+\head{High-level workflow} \tool takes as input a workload,\cancut{\footnote{A streaming setting is a special case, whereby queries are presented and rewritten one at a time.}} expressed as a set of input queries $\mathcal{Q}$, and returns \{($q$,$q'$,$e$) \textbar $q$ $\in$ $\mathcal{Q}_{opt}$ \}, where $\mathcal{Q}_{opt}\subseteq \mathcal{Q}$ is the optimizable subset of the input queries, $q'$ is the rewritten query that is equivalent to $q$ but likely to run faster, and $e$ is a human-readable explanation of the rewrite.
 Figure~\ref{fig:arch} shows the overall workflow, which is an iterative process.
-In each iteration, every query in the workload goes through three phases to find a better rewrite than the one found in previous iterations: { \Circled{1}} suggesting rewrites, { \Circled{2}} correcting rewrites, { \Circled{3}} evaluating rewrites.
-Additionally, \tool maintain a Natural Language Rewrite Rule (NLR2) repository for knowledge transfer across queries in the workload. { \Circled{1}} selects appropriate NLR2s from to serve as hints for suggesting new rewrites. { \Circled{1}} also incorporates any newly discovered NLR2s back into the repository. { \Circled{2}} iteratively refines rewrites based on the counterexamples provided by the LLM to eliminate semantic and syntactic errors. { \Circled{3}} evaluates the rewrites for equivalence and performance, and updates the utility score of the used NLR2s accordingly.
+In each iteration, every query in the workload goes through three phases to find a better rewrite than the one found in previous iterations: { \Circled{1}} rewrite suggestion, { \Circled{2}} rewrite correction, and { \Circled{3}} rewrite evaluation.
+Additionally, \tool \revthree{maintains} a Natural Language Rewrite Rule (NLR2) repository for knowledge transfer across queries in the workload. { \Circled{1}} selects appropriate NLR2s from the repository to serve as hints for suggesting new rewrites.
+Any newly discovered NLR2 is also added to the repository. { \Circled{2}} iteratively refines rewrites based on the counterexamples provided by the LLM to eliminate semantic and syntactic errors. { \Circled{3}} evaluates the rewrites for equivalence and performance, and updates the benefit score of the used NLR2s accordingly.
 This process continues until no additional improvement is found and the set of rewrites stabilizes.

-\head{Target use case} \tool uses a default at time budget of 30 seconds, but users have the flexibility of choosing a different time or monetary budget.
-This one-time cost per query is well justified for any scenario where the same query is executed many times.
-For example, a Business Intelligence (BI) dashboard runs the same queries each day on the latest data, and so those queries need to be rewritten and optimized once and reused many times.
-Other examples include database-backed web applications, reporting tools, batch jobs, and dbt~\cite{dbt} and other data transformation scripts.
-In fact, over 60\% of the jobs in Microsoft clusters are recurrent~\cite{jindal2018selecting}, which means users can invoke \tool as a final step to identify any optimizations before running the workload to minimize execution time and resource consumption.
+The rewrites then go through a final verification step { \Circled{4}}, where if the formal verifier cannot guarantee equivalence automatically, a human expert is asked to manually inspect and confirm the rewritten query's equivalence before it is used or deployed to production.